sahithyandev/s3/src/content/docs/data-communication-and-networking/21-data-transmission.md

 Hybrid of both synchronous and asynchronous.
 Sends blocks of data asynchronously, in other words the data stream can be transferred at random intervals.
 Once the start packet is transmitted, the data must be delivered with a guaranteed bandwidth.

 Each character starts with a _start bit_ and ends at a _stop bit_.
 Each character is transmitted with a fixed time interval.
 High transmission rate like asynchronous.
-Has advnatages of serial asynchronous.
+Has advantages of serial asynchronous.

 Commonly used where data must be delivered within certain time constraints, like streaming video.

+## Direction of Communication

 ### Simplex